cwant/hpc-chapel/_episodes/04-conditionals.md

 {: .bash}
 ```
 This simulation will consider a matrix of 100 by 100 elements.
+We will look at the temperature at the location x = 50, y = 50.
+We will run up to 500 iterations, or until the largest difference in temperature between iterations is less than 0.0001.

 Temperature at start is: 25.0
 Temperature at iteration 20: 25.0
 Temperature at iteration 40: 25.0